Logic – Europe & Aquinas

 In the first of our four cases (TT), if you give me an apple and I give you a banana, the biconditional statement holds true.
 In the second and third cases (TF and FT), when one of us gives the other something but does not receive what they were promised in return, the biconditional statement is false as our arrangement is broken.
 In the fourth and final case (FF), our arrangement is unbroken if neither gives the other anything, and the statement is considered true because it has not been shown to be false, like in the third and fourth case for conditionals.
 This is the truth table which shows how biconditionals function.

-1) Explain each of the two cases of the negation truth table, saying which is true or false and why, using your own examples.
+Fifth Assignment: Explain each of the two cases of the negation and double-negation truth tables, and each of the four cases of the conjunction, disjunction, conditional and biconditional truth tables, saying which cases are true or false and why, using your own examples of statements to explain each case.